GMIVLs/veclib/README.md

 # 2D Vector Math Library

-This repository contains a simple C++ implementation of a 2D vector math library that provides functionalities and operators overload for basic vector operations in 2D space.
+This repository contains a simple C++ implementation of a 2D vector math library that provides functionalities and operators overload for basic vector operations in 2D space, and documentation files for these library.

 ## Features